March 2026: An AI coloured copy of the Victorian paintings on the chancel arch were posted by Martin Runnacles on Facebook.

 medieval artists was inspired by four short 13th century poems.

-’Li troi vif et li troi mors’, was written by Baudouin de Conde, minstrel to the court of
+The best known of these, ’Li troi vif et li troi mors’, was written by Baudouin de Conde, minstrel to the court of

 Margaret II, countess of Flanders, 1244-80.
 As the salient features, reproduced again and again in village